nihilanthmf/suprr/README.md

 # Self-hosting the frontend

 1. The whole frontend is just one file called app.js.
 It is located in /frontend folder alongside with an example.html file that provides an example usage
-2. Embed the app.js at the top of every page of your website where you want the customer support bubble to show using <script src="app.js?projectKey=your-project-key&serverUrl=your-server-url"></script>.
-The value for your-server-url must not contain protocol (e.g. domain.com not https://domain.com!)
+2. Embed the app.js at the top of every page of your website where you want the customer support bubble to show using     <script src="app.js" data-suprr-project-key="your-project-key" data-suprr-server-url="your-server-url"
+></script>.
+The value for data-suprr-server-url must not contain protocol (e.g. domain.com not https://domain.com!)

 That's it!